gocd/gocd-ecs-elastic-agent/docs/installation.md

 In order to use GoCD's Amazon ECS Elastic Agent Plugin, the following pre-requisites must be met.

-* The GoCD server version **19.3.0** or higher.
+* The GoCD server version should be **19.3.0** or higher.
-* The plugin mandates a few Amazon ECS pre-requisities like an empty ECS cluster and IAM user and role to be configured with appropriate permisssions.
+* The plugin mandates a few Amazon ECS pre-requisities like an empty ECS cluster and IAM user and role to be configured with appropriate permissions.

 ### Configure ECS using the *AWS CloudFormation* template: